alisaifee/coredis/docs/source/index.rst

     # {'host': b'172.17.0.2', 'node_id': b'aac4799b65ff35d8dd2ad152a5515d15c0dc8ab7', 'server_type': 'slave', 'port': 7004}],
     # (0, 5460): [{'host': b'172.17.0.2', 'node_id': b'0932215036dc0d908cf662fdfca4d3614f221b01', 'server_type': 'master', 'port': 7000},
     # {'host': b'172.17.0.2', 'node_id': b'f6603ab4cb77e672de23a6361ec165f3a1a2bb42', 'server_type': 'slave', 'port': 7003}]}

-The coredis :ref:`api:clients` attempt to mirror the specifications in the `Redis command documentation <https://redis.io/commands>`__ by using the following rules:

-- Arguments retain naming from redis as much as possible
-- **Only** optional variadic arguments are mapped to ``*args`` or ``**kwargs``.
-When the variable length arguments are not optional the expected argument is an :class:`~typing.Iterable` or :class:`~typing.Mapping`.
-- Pure tokens used as flags are mapped to boolean arguments
-- ``One of`` arguments accepting pure tokens are collapsed and accept a :class:`~coredis.tokens.PureToken`
-- Responses are mapped as closely from redis <-> python types as possible.

-For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see :ref:`api:command wrappers`) and the :ref:`handbook/index:handbook`.

-The redis command API does **NOT** mirror :pypi:`redis`.
-For details about the high level differences refer to :ref:`history:divergence from aredis & redis-py`

 Compatibility
 =============